Curated OER

 Vocabulary Practice

-Gerunds and infinitives are the focus of this language arts instructional activity.
+Gerunds and infinitives are the focus of this language arts activity.
 Students choose the correct word form from a word pool to complete 12 sentences in a grammatically-correct fashion.

 Curated OER